Norfolk Broads river

 Visit some stunning nearby beaches

-Whilst the Norfolk Broads may be inland, you’re never far from some of the most breathtaking beaches on the Norfolk coast.
+Norfolk has over 90 miles of coastlines for you to explore.
+And, whilst the Norfolk Broads may be inland, you’re never far from some of the most breathtaking beaches that Norfolk has to offer.
 Holkham is pure cinematic splendour, with endless golden sands, backed by whispering pinewoods and rolling dunes, perfect for long barefoot walks.
 Just along the shore, Wells-next-the-Sea brings buckets of charm with its pastel-painted beach huts, shallow waters, and a laid-back, family-friendly vibe.
 Cromer, with its retro pier, fresh crab shacks and big, open skies, is a classic seaside escape with a touch of old-school cool.

 For something quieter, head to Sea Palling, a dreamy little stretch with soft sands, sheltered swimming and hardly another soul in sight.
 Whether you’re chasing sunrise strolls, paddle-in-the-waves afternoons, or ice-cream-and-crab-roll evenings, these beaches are the perfect coastal counterpoint to the Broads’ tranquil waterways.